This page contains information about connecting Looker to Apache Hive.

 Test this with a JDBC client before attempting to create PDTs with Hive.

-Sometimes you want queries from Looker to go into a specific queue.
-To configure that, enter the queue name parameter in the Additional Params field on the Connection Settings page:
+If you want queries from Looker to go into a specific queue, enter the queue name parameter in the Additional Params field on the Connection Settings page:

 Other Hive parameters can be set this way in the Additional Params field on the Connection Settings page.